coleenquadros/configuration/docs/hive/sop/HiveMonitor.md

     - This is required for PR tests.
 - Add content to your branch and send the PR.
 - Example commit for adding a new runbook https://gitlab.cee.redhat.com/service/app-interface/commit/befca4e32e39f94b68e01a79d3abc1a23feab34c

+# Contact information for SRE team

+- You can raise an alert in pager duty or ping @sre-primary or @sre-secondary alias in #team-hive-alert slack channel depending on priority to get whoever is on-call at that moment.
+- For escalations ping SRE interrupt catcher i.e. alias @app-sre-ic in slack #sd-app-sre channel.